 The next day, the deliveries begin in a truck with a large magnetized logo on the side door: “Flowers by Ron, With An Arresting Bouquet.”

 When the recipients – all of whom were wanted on warrants – opened their doors and identified themselves, the arrests were made: 14 by day’s end.

-Reducing the number of outstanding warrants countywide was one of Bateman’s campaign promises, and he’s made some headway.
-There were 13,584 when he took office; it was down to 9.916 by May 1 – and that’s with an average of 1,000 new ones issued every month.
+Reducing the number of outstanding warrants countywide is one of Bateman’s campaign promises, and he’s made some headway.
+There were 13,584 when he took office; it was down to 9,916 by May 1 – and that’s with an average of 1,000 new ones issued every month.